TimotheeNkwar/Data-Science-projects/README.md

 This project focuses on detecting fraudulent transactions using machine learning classification algorithms.
 The dataset contains real transaction data, with features engineered from customer behavior and anonymized for privacy.
 Given the high class imbalance (few fraud cases), the project places special emphasis on data preprocessing and evaluation metrics beyond accuracy.

-🔧 Tools used: Python, Pandas, Matplotlib, Class inbalanced
+> 🔧 Tools used: Python, Pandas, Matplotlib, Class inbalanced ,plotly

 ## project 7